 Definition.
 The halo/horns effect bias is the tendency to allow one good or bad trait to overshadow others (i.e., letting an employee’s congenial sense of humor override their poor communication skills.)

 After all, we all have our own pet peeves and turn-ons.
 Sometimes those quirks and inclinations can overshadow our ability to assess people overall.
-For example, this bias is why attractive people are much more likely to be rated as trustworthy.
+For example, this bias is why attractive people are likelier to be rated as trustworthy.
 At the same time, if or when attractive people fail to live up to those higher expectations, they also suffer a penalty for not living up to the presumptions of others.

 Prevention strategy.
 To dampen the effect of the halo/horns effect bias, evaluate performance on multiple dimensions of performance instead of leaving it open to interpretation.
 Are you rating individual achievement but failing to look at the way people contribute to the success of others?
-Does this person happen to have a particular set of highly sought-after technical skills but don’t finish their work on time?
-To get a holistic view, make sure to assess at least 2-3 different aspects of performance so that one awesome or awful trait or skill doesn’t overshadow everything else.
+Does this person happen to have a particular set of highly sought-after technical skills but doesn’t finish their work on time?
+To get a holistic view, assess at least 2-3 different aspects of performance so that one awesome or awful trait or skill doesn’t overshadow everything else.

 4. Centrality/central tendency bias